emmysobieski/TeamPySpark/README.md

 8. PCA: we ran PCA on binary classification and multiple classification.
 We found that all dimension are fairly equally important, such that there was a linear relationship between the explainability and number of dimensions used.
 Thus PCA was not helpful to reduce dimentionality.
 This was the case with both classifications.

-9. LOGISTIC REGRESSION: Solid performance out of the gate at average of 69% precision, 67% recall, and f1 of 68%.
+9. LOGISTIC REGRESSION: Solid balanced performance out of the gate at average of 69% precision, 69% recall, and f1 of 69%.
 We used random oversampled (ROS) data in the model, but it really didn't make a difference in the performance.
 This could be an issue because 69% of the data is in the 1 category naturally, so we used the oversampled data to be sure we re-distributed the data so the accuracy was more trustworthy than just the same chance of the data being where it predicts.

 ![Statistical Analysis of Logistic Regression using Binary Classification:](https://github.com/emmysobieski/TeamPySpark/blob/Emmy/LogisticRegressionAnalysis.png)